-At some point after a car accident, you'll probably receive a call from the other driver's insurance company.
-Here's what to know at the outset:
+At some point after a car accident, you'll probably get a call from the other driver's insurance company.
+Here's what to know right off the bat:

 After a car accident, your legal obligations to communicate with others are usually dictated by state laws and the terms of your insurance policy.
 You're typically required to talk with: